 8 essential tips for buying your first home

-Despite frigid weather that slowed real estate sales and a market that could use a bit more inventory, the U.S. Department of Commerce recently announced that winter housing sales across the country are up 5.3 percent from last year.
+Despite frigid weather that slowed real estate sales and a market that could use a bit more inventory, the U.S. Department of Commerce recently announced that winter housing sales across the country are up 5.3% from last year.

 Mortgage rates remain low and the Associated Press reports “that sales should continue to make progress as the recovery from the housing bust and Great Recession is entering its sixth year.”